aparnajyothi-y/setup-node/docs/advanced-usage.md

       - run: npm install
 ```

-> **Notes**: By only restoring the cache and not saving it, you prevent unnecessary writes during workflow runs.
+> **Note**: Using a restore-only cache avoids redundant writes to the cache, which can reduce workflow time and minimize cache storage usage.

 ## Multiple Operating Systems and Architectures